pattonsgirl/CEG2350/Exams/finalreview.md

    - targets
    - dependencies
    - actions
-4. Memory handling in programming
+4. ~~Memory handling in programming~~
-   - light here, recommend additional reading
    - size of memory - Bits (1), bytes (8 bits), word (16, 32, or 64 bits)
    - stack vs. heap
-6. ~~Libraries & dynamic linking (loads and links the shared libraries needed by an executable when it is executed)~~
+6. Libraries & dynamic linking (loads and links the shared libraries needed by an executable when it is executed)
 7. Overview of command line debugging
-8. Install from source w/ make or installation scripts
+8. ~~Install from source w/ make or installation scripts~~
 9. Compression (including `tar` & `gzip`)
 10. Commands: make, which, whereis, python, gcc, java, javac, ~~ldd~~, ~~strace~~